0

 This category enables entire travel and tourism service zones to operate autonomously, regardless of demand peaks or seasonality.

-Multiple automated systems are integrated into a single zone with shared access, inventory, and reporting logic.
+are integrated into a single zone with shared access, inventory, and reporting logic.

 Replacement of small on-site teams